CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 {{%notice warning%}}

-In order to use EVPN-MH, you must remove any MLAG configuration on the switch.
+To use EVPN-MH, you must remove any MLAG configuration on the switch.
 This entails:

 - Removing the `clag-id` from all interfaces in the `/etc/network/interfaces` file.
 - Removing the peerlink interfaces in the `/etc/network/interfaces` file.